HDFGroup/vol-cache/docs/source/gettingstarted.rst

 Set Environment Variables
 ===========================

-Async VOL requires the setting of the following environmental variable to enable asynchronous I/O:
+Async VOL and Cache VOL requires the setting of the following environment variables:

 *Linux*